psalaets/ps-which/README.md

 Print everything psWhich knows to console.

-Optional RegExp can be passed to filter module's by name.
+Optional RegExp can be passed to filter modules by name.
 Only matching modules will be printed.
 Defaults to printing all modules.

 #### psWhich.info